DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

-# Informational Black Holes:\\ The Physical Resolution to the Fermi Paradox
+# Informational Black Holes: The Physical Resolution to the Fermi Paradox

 *Last updated: <!--VALUE:last_updated-->08 Aug 2025<!--END:last_updated-->*

+## Authors and Affiliation

+Daniil Strizhov
+Independent Researcher

 ## Abstract

 The Fermi Paradox questions the absence of observable advanced negentropic systems (entities (biological, artificial, or otherwise) that sustain themselves by locally reducing entropy and creating information) in a vast universe.
 This paper proposes a resolution using two verified physical limits: Landauer's principle (minimum energy for information erasure) and the Bekenstein bound (maximum information density).
 Geometric proof shows finite-time silence as unavoidable for any physical system with r > 1.
-Systems with r ≤ 1 yield silence by definition.
-Any non-stagnant negentropic system (effective information growth r > 1) reaches an informational singularity in finite time, transitioning to silent, information-saturated states.
+Systems with r ≤ 1 are silent by definition.
+Any non-stagnant negentropic system (effective information growth r > 1) reaches an informational singularity in finite time, transitioning to externally silent, information-saturated states.
+“Informational black holes” refers to this silent, saturating regime.
+Gravitational collapse is an extreme case, not a universal claim.
 Given today's global data volume (~<!--VALUE:global_data_zb-->181<!--END:global_data_zb--> ZB per 2025 forecast [7]) and a minimal loss-free growth rate (golden ratio φ ≈ <!--VALUE:phi_value:float3-->1.618<!--END:phi_value-->), the threshold arrives in ≈ <!--VALUE:phi_baseline_years-->192<!--END:phi_baseline_years--> years.
 Derived mathematically and verified in Lean4, the model shows silence as a physical necessity under the stated assumptions, not extinction.
-Model robust to variations, consistent with JWST observations: No 'young' expanding civilizations visible, as growth phase is brief (~decades to centuries) before silence.
+Model stable under variations, consistent with JWST observations: no “young” expanding civilizations visible, as growth phase is brief (~decades to centuries) before silence.

+## Keywords

+Landauer's principle, Bekenstein bound, Fermi Paradox, information theory, thermodynamics of information, negentropy, reproducibility, Lean 4

 ## Definitions & Scope

-**Negentropic node:** a biological, artificial, or hybrid system that keeps itself organised by locally lowering entropy and accumulating information.
+**Negentropic node:** a biological, artificial, or hybrid system that keeps itself organized by locally lowering entropy and accumulating information.
 The growth factor **r** is the long-term multiplier of stored bits per year.

 **Growth regimes**